joedonovan/yapper/README.md

 Basic command to get it running:
     node <yapper_root>/bin/server.js

-I usually use Forever to run Yapper in the background as a service.
+I use Forever to run Yapper in the background as a service.
 See https://github.com/nodejitsu/forever for more info.

 TODO
 ----